Dr-Eberle-Zentrum/AI-supported-coding-in-RStudio/episodes/rstudio-autocompletion.md

 - Copilot generates suggestions based on context from your code and comments
 - Write clear, descriptive comments to get better suggestions
-- Use Tab to accept, Esc to dismiss, and Alt/Cmd + [ or ] to cycle through suggestions
+- Use Tab to accept, and Esc to dismiss suggestions
 - Break complex tasks into smaller steps for more accurate suggestions
 - Always review and test AI-generated code before using it
 - Combine Copilot assistance with your own coding expertise for best results